openebs-archive/openebs-docs/docs/FAQ.md

   *  **What happens when a K8s node that hosts OpenEBS volume controller goes offline?**

      The controller is automatically re-scheduled as a new Kubernetes pod.
 Policies are in place that ensures faster rescheduling.
-If Kubernetes node is unavailable, the controller gets scheduled on one of the available nodes.
+If the Kubernetes node is unavailable, the controller gets scheduled on one of the available nodes.

   *  **What happens when an OpenEBS volume replica pod crashes?**